Can Oil Of Oregano Actually Prevent Colds?

 While taking a few drops or oil of oregano under your tongue when your throat starts to feel scratchy seems safe, there are a few warnings: Some people are allergic to it, it can upset your stomach, and if you’re using it on your skin, it can cause a rash.
 Women who are breastfeeding or pregnant shouldn’t use oil of oregano orally, since studies in mice suggest it might raise the risk of miscarriage.
 (Using oregano as an herb in your cooking is fine.)

 The bigger risk is putting off necessary medical care—using oil of oregano instead of seeing a doctor can be dangerous if you truly need an antibiotic or other treatment.
-One company in B.C. got in trouble a few years ago for promoting its oil as a natural alternative to the whooping cough vaccine.
-And the death of seven-year-old Ryan Lovett in Calgary is a tragic example of placing too much faith in an unproven natural remedy: His parents were trying to treat his strep infection with oil of oregano, among other things, when he died, while traditional antibiotics would have almost certainly cured him.
+One company in B.C. got in trouble in 2012 for promoting its oil as a natural alternative to the whooping cough vaccine.
+And the death of seven-year-old Ryan Lovett in 2013 in Calgary is a tragic example of placing too much faith in an unproven natural remedy: His parents were trying to treat his strep infection with oil of oregano, among other things, when he died, while traditional antibiotics would have almost certainly cured him.

 “It’s one thing to tell people okay, if you have the sniffles or a cough, go ahead and try it.
 It’s another if you’re talking about a more serious disease, like the flu,” says Schwarcz.
 “People may be self-diagnosing, and it can steer them down the wrong path.
 The danger in all of this business is that it might distract people from remedies that actually work.”